MostTornBrain/RadioKit-Single-View-Objective-C-Demo/README.md

 single view radio app.
 It shows the use of the rewind and fast forward controls as well as using a simple 4-bar audio-gain visualization that moves in response to the stereo channel volume during stream playback.

+The purpose of this is to demonstrate how to use the streaming functionality of RadioKit.
+This is not meant to be a complete app.
+I am not an artist or graphic designer, so the visual look of this demo is very bare-bones.

 ![alt text](http://www.stormyprods.com/products/images/IMG_1575.PNG "RadioKit")

 RadioKit is a commercial SDK that requires a license key in order for it to function beyond 10 minutes of playback.
 While in demo mode it is fully functional, however after 10 minutes of time audio playback will be halted and the app will need to be restarted to test again.